GodEye00/chatbot/README.md

   - `index` (optional): The Elasticsearch index to be used (default is 'search-chatbot-final').
   - `split_size` (optional): The size for splitting the text for indexing (default is 3).

+- **Route `/upload-s3`**: Used to upload document(s) to s3 bucket which may later be used for indexing.
+The endpoint requires the following payload:
+  - `data`: The zipped file(s) to be uploaded.

+- **Route `/index`**: Used for indexing uploaded files.
+The endpoint requires the following payload:
+  - `file`: The name of the file to use for the indexing.
+File must have already been uploaded.
+Use 'all' to denote indexing ALL currently uploaded files in s3 bucket.
+Default is 'all'.
+  - `index` (optional): The Elasticsearch index to be used (default is 'search-chatbot-final').
+  - `split_size` (optional): The size for splitting the text for indexing (default is 3).

+- **Route `/get-files`**: Used to get all uploaded files in s3 bucket.

+- **Route `/get-csrf-token`**: Used to get csrf token that must be added to all forms upload.
+Add this csrf token in order to upload any form data.

 ### Listeners:

 - **WebSocket `/connect`**: Establishes a WebSocket connection and joins a unique room for isolated conversations.